 The process for resolving discrimination, sexual harassment, vilification and victimisation matters focuses on conciliation.
 At a conciliation conference an independent conciliator will help you, and those you are complaining about, discuss your concerns and try to reach an agreement to resolve the complaint.

-If QCAT finds that you’ve suffered discrimination, sexual harassment, vilification and victimisation you may receive financial compensation.
+If QIRC or QCAT find that you’ve suffered discrimination, sexual harassment, vilification and victimisation you may receive financial compensation.

 Advice for specific groups

 Below are links to more information about discrimination for specific groups of people: